SterlingMcKinley/100DaysOfCloud/AWS/Day _26_LAB_PerformanceEfficiency_README.md

+This lab continues my dedicated effort to obtain a better understanding of the AWS Well-Architected Framework 6 Pillars.

+Today, I will focus on PERFORMANCE EFFICIENCY.

-In this lab, I will create an Amazon EC2 instance running Amazon Linux.
+I will create an Amazon EC2 instance running Amazon Linux.
 Then configure an Amazon CloudWatch Dashboard to gather views of the health and performance information for that instance.

 -Log into AWS console (using new/updated loadout) -First, deploy a VPC via a CloudFormation template